Complete DIY 48V

 48V LiFePO4 Battery Options:

-- Server rack battery: Click Here
+- Server Rack Battery: Click Here

-- Vertical Mount Battery: Click Here
+- Vertical Mount Battery (battery cables included): Click Here

 - Load Center w/ Main Breaker: Click Here to Purchase